Dallas: Religion

 Jehovah's Witnesses has a large number of members throughout the Dallas metropolitan division.
 In addition, there are several Unitarian Universalist congregations, including First Unitarian Church of Dallas, founded in 1899.
 A large community of the United Church of Christ exists in the city.
 The most prominent UCC-affiliated church is the Cathedral of Hope, a predominantly LGBT-affirming church.

+The Church of Jesus Christ of Latter-day Saints has a sizeable community in the Dallas-Fort Worth Metroplex.
+Members in the area are organized into 24 stakes.
+The Dallas Texas Temple, dedicated in 1984 as the first temple in Texas, is located in the city.
+Two more temples, the Fort Worth Texas Temple and Fairview Texas Temple, are under construction in the area.

 Since the establishment of the city's first Jewish cemetery in 1854 and its first congregation (which would eventually be known as Temple Emanu-El) in 1873, Dallasite Jews have been well represented among leaders in commerce, politics, and various professional fields in Dallas and elsewhere.
 Furthermore, a large Muslim community exists in the north and northeastern portions of Dallas, as well as in the northern Dallas suburbs.
 The oldest mosque in Dallas is Masjid Al-Islam just south of Downtown.

 Dallas has a large Buddhist community.
 Immigrants from East Asia, Southeast Asia, Nepal, and Sri Lanka have all contributed to the Buddhist population, which is concentrated in the northern suburbs of Garland, Plano and Richardson.
 Numerous Buddhist temples dot the Metroplex including The Buddhist Center of Dallas, Lien Hoa Vietnamese Temple of Irving, and Kadampa Meditation Center Texas and Wat Buddhamahamunee of Arlington.
 A large and growing Hindu Community lives in the Dallas–Fort Worth metroplex.
 Most live in Collin County and the northern portions of Dallas County.
 Over 28 Hindu Temples exist in the area.
 Some notable ones include the DFW Hindu Temple, the North Texas Hindu Mandir, Radha Krishna Temple, Dallas and Karya Siddhi Hanuman Temple.
 There are also at least three Sikh Gurudwaras in this metropolitan area.
 For irreligious people, the Winter Solstice Celebration is held in the Metroplex although some of its participants are also neo-pagans and New Agers.